radiatecode/dachartjs/README.md

 <!-- use it when you need to load chart data by ajax -->
 {!! $chart->apiChartScript(url('fetch/monthly/completion/chart'))) !!}
 ```
-Ex 2: Load chart data by ajax and update or refresh chart by applying filters
+Example 2: Load chart data by ajax and update or refresh chart by applying filters
 ```html
 <div class="chart">
     <input type="text" id="start_date" class="form-control datepicker" placeholder="" aria-label="">